DAVE3625/DAVE3625-24H/Lab1/README.md

   **A:**

   1. If you get an error and your code looks correct, try to reinstall matplotlib.
-      Go to your conda promt (make sure your in the right env) and write:
+      Go to your conda prompt (make sure you're in the right env) and write:
       ```
       conda uninstall matplotlib
       conda update